microsoft/pxt-adafruit/olddocs/js/lessons/digital-pet.md

 # digital pet lesson

-a display of pet images for the BBC micro:bit.
+a display of pet images for the @boardname@.

 ## Topic